 As a result, West Georgia Technical College issues this statement of policy to inform the community of our comprehensive plan addressing sexual misconduct, educational programs, and procedures that address sexual assault, domestic violence, dating violence, and stalking, whether the incident occurs on or off campus and when it is reported to a college official.
 In this context, West Georgia Technical College prohibits the offense of domestic violence, dating violence, sexual assault and stalking and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the college community.

-For a complete copy of West Georgia Technical College policy governing sexual misconduct, visit: http://www.westgatech.edu/Catalog/StudentHandbook.pdf Page 23-24.
+For a complete copy of West Georgia Technical College policy governing sexual misconduct, visit: http://westgatech.smartcatalogiq.com/current/Student-Handbook Page 24.

-Behavioral Evaluation Threat Assessment Team (TAT)
+Behavioral Evaluation Behavioral Intervention Team (BIT)